mjung5/online-news-prediction/analysis/bus.md

 # function to create the popularity column.
-# popularity rating was created with summary stat info (25%, median, and 75%)
+# popularity rating was created with summary stat info (25%, median, and 75%).
+# popularity is going to use for EDA.
 popularityCol <- function(dataset){
   dataset <- dataset %>%
     mutate("Popularity" = if_else(shares > 2800, "Very popular",